What do fiery oranges, sultry yellows, and candy-apple reds all have in common? New England in the fall.

-There is so much to do in Portland, Maine, that it’s a great place to see New England fall foliage!
+There is so much to do in Portland, Maine!
 You can go apple picking or even take a tour of a Sugar House where a farmer will let you try some of their fresh maple syrup.

-For example, the Merrifield Farm and Sugar Shack has maple cotton candy and fresh vanilla ice cream with maple syrup visitors can buy.
+For example, Merrifield Farm and Sugar Shack have maple cotton candy and fresh vanilla ice cream with maple syrup visitors can buy.
 Of course, you can get pancakes here too!

 This region ended up being one of my favorite spots during my fall road trips in New England!
 The Catskill Mountains Scenic Byway is a great place to end your fall foliage adventure.

 Minnewaska State Park will make all your leaf-peeping dreams come true!
-But, of course, you can also choose to hike to Kaaterskill Falls.
+For some of the better foliage views, hike to Kaaterskill Falls.

-If you’re into cabin vibes, I suggest booking a stay at Casa Minnewaska for the night.
+If you’re into cabin vibes, I suggest booking a stay in a luxe country home like this for the night.
 It is spacious and has a hot tub, one of my favorite ways to end a long trip.

-The Lake Minnewaska area is about 2hrs from both the Albany airport and JFK.
+The Lake Minnewaska area is about 2 hours from Albany airport.